magnum photos and richardson celebrate the spirit of resistance, independence, and revolution | read | i-D

 Andrew Richardson: We have published images in past issues of Richardson Magazine, so we know how much work went into getting all the different elements together for this.

 The archive is vast.
-Firstly, what drew you to the theme of resistance and protest?
+First, what drew you to the theme of resistance and protest?

 Andrew Richardson: Resistance goes hand in hand with provocation and we are all about provocation.
 And certainly now is a time to come together and resist what we want to change in our environment.

-Fiona Rogers: Magnum's archive is full of images from the last 70 years of history, and many of our photographers remain committed to telling these kind of global stories, particularly whilst the world is experiencing great social and political change.
+Fiona Rogers: Magnum's archive is full of images from the last 70 years of history, and many of our photographers remain committed to telling these kind of global stories — particularly while the world is experiencing great social and political change.
 The concept of "witnessing history" is a reoccurring theme of our 70th anniversary and the images curated by Andrew Richardson complement these ideas.
 Perhaps we can learn something from the events of the past to inform our future.

 Thomas Dworzak, Part-au-Prince, Haiti, 2004.
 Magnum Photos